Similar Deals Today

 You never worry of short battery life when using a Chromebook, but it gets exciting when a value system holds it down for a full day.
 That means you can attend college classes, a short movie in-between, a term paper later in the day and some juice to get you home.

 Or, if you’re the working type, attend a conference or work on spreadsheets through a cross-country flight.
 The Asus Flip C434TA-DSM4T extends its predecessor’s already excellent 8:54 battery life by more than an hour, into a respectable 9 hours 59 minutes.
 That’s almost an hour over both the Chromebook Pro (8:06) and Chromebook x2 (8:53), and it manages to beat the category average (9:04).

 The Asus Chromebook Flip C434TA-DSM4T is an exciting laptop, providing class-leading performance, and it’s by far the most exciting piece of hardware around.
 It runs fast enough for the usual OS tasks, it runs a long time on a single charge of the battery, and its sleek metallic design makes it easy to carry around in college and at work.
 That’s more than we always say about Chromebooks in this price range.

 Is there a better alternative?

-There are quite a few options at the Chromebook C434’s price of $555.99 at Amazon .
+There are quite a few options at the Chromebook C434’s price.
 Nonetheless, it’s on the pricey side of Chromebooks, but is a standout 2-in-1 that gives Mac and Windows users a reason to switch to Chrome OS.